ome/ngff/rfc/2/index.md

 - OME-Zarr metadata will be stored under a dedicated key in the Zarr array or group attributes.
 The key will be a well-known URI of the OME-NGFF specification with a version number, e.g. `https://ngff.openmicroscopy.org/0.6`.
 - Since the version is already encoded in the new metadata key, the `version` keys in `multiscale`, `plate`, `well` etc. are removed.
+- The `dimension_names` attribute in the Zarr metadata must match the axes names in the OME-Zarr metadata.

 Finally, this proposal changes the title of the OME-Zarr specification document to "OME-Zarr specification".